Western RC Services

 Service and Affordability

-SPP will maintain a west-wide system model and coordinate its maintenance with other appropriate parties.
-It is likewise committed to working with BAs, TOPs, and other RCs in the Western Interconnection to support the development, enhancement, and maintenance of the Enhanced Curtailment Calculator, Western Interchange Tool, and Western Interconnection Synchrophasor Project and plans to offer services equivalent to Peak Reliability’s hosted applications.
+SPP maintains a west-wide system model and coordinates its maintenance with other appropriate parties.
+It is committed to working with BAs, TOPs, and other RCs in the Western Interconnection to support the development, enhancement, and maintenance of the Enhanced Curtailment Calculator, Western Interchange Tool, and Western Interconnection Synchrophasor Project.

 - Posted results of energy management system (EMS) real-time contingency analysis